 Let me start by saying Welcome to The Galactic Order!
 No doubt you might be feeling slightly overwhelmed so here is a simple introduction to help get you started.

-When a new member joins The Galactic Order, following application approval, they are assigned Rank 0: Novitiate.
+When a new member joins The Galactic Order following application approval, they are assigned the rank of Novitiate.
 This role has limited armor and zero authority, but gains access to nearly all Division gameplay options within the org.

 There are currently 4 Main Divisions which act as different branches of our military: